lisamurphy788/covid_data/README.md

 # 6. Bugs
 - I came accross few bugs.
 1. creds.json file
-- initally when i set up the excel file to link it to the gitpod environment i never pinned it.
-So i left if for a week and came back to it and the creds.json file that i had in my gitignore had disappeared.
-Once i figured it out i copied over the creds file again and that fixed the issue.
+- Initally when I set up the excel file to link it to the gitpod environment I never pinned it.
+So I left if for a week and came back to it and the creds.json file that I had in my gitignore had disappeared.
+Once I became aware I went back over the set up of the files and just copied over the file again and everything worked.
 2. Trailing whitespace
-- I had a large number of trailing white space so i fixed that.
+- I had a large number of trailing white space so I went through that and fixed.
 3. Flake8 error messages
-- I just changed to flake8 linter to fix the errors.
+- I just changed to flake8 linter to fix the errors and went through each of the errors.
 4. Gitpod.yml - jupyter extension is not synced.
 - I have not fixed this as it is a known error and does not cause the code any problems.

 ## 7. Deployment